 These are all things that you can handle.
 You just have to go down the list until something works.
 Something will work, you just have to figure out what it is.

 Have you found any other things to be helpful with your newborn?
-I would love to hear about it.
-Send me an email or comment below.
+Leave me a comment below or join the conversation in our Facebook group.

 Until next time!